aptible/omnivault/README.md

 ## Installation

-Add the following line to your application's Gemfile.
+Add the following line(s) to your application's Gemfile.

     gem 'omnivault'

+    # Optional dependency, only works on Mac OS X
+    gem 'aws-keychain-util'

 And then run `bundle install`.